pippim/pippim.github.io/programs/iothings.md

 behind the second TV (TCL).
 In this case the power controls a lamp to provide back lighting which reduces eye strain.

-There are four bash scripts to control a Sony TV screen:
+There are five bash scripts to control a Sony TV screen:

 - `pictureoff.sh` Turns off the Sony TV screen but leaves sound on
+- `pictureoff` same as `pictureoff.sh` but resides in path
 - `pictureon.sh` Turns on the Sony TV screen which consumes 100 watts
 - `picturetog.sh` Toggles Sony TV screen off and on
 - `picturetog` same as `picturetog.sh` but resides in path